Poems published lately

 Total blackness nights the way.

-(published by Toasted Cheese in 2023 and under embargo until now)
+(published by Toasted Cheese in 2023 and under embargo until recently)

 Salt lick